-Here are six steps you should take if you can’t pay a tax bill:
+Here are six steps you should take if you can’t pay your income tax liability:

 1. File Your Tax Return

 For those who file but don’t pay, the IRS will enact a smaller penalty of 0.5 percent on what you owe each month until you pay in full.
 By filing, you give yourself more time to pay with a reduced penalty, which ultimately saves you money.

 In either case, though, you will be charged interest on the amount you owe.
 The rate, which compounds daily, is determined quarterly and is based on the federal short-term rate plus 3 percent.